 If you are an investor in mortgage-backed securities or other loans, you ideally want to see loans paid back in full, but not too quickly.
 In other words, it’s best to see a 30-year mortgage paid back in exactly 30 years because you not only recoup your investment but get all of the interest payments along the way.
 A loan paid off early results in a lower return for you.

 Thankfully, there is some data collected to help you understand how likely it is that a loan or pool of loans will be paid off early and what your overall expected return might be.
 First, there’s something called the “conditional prepayment rate,” (CPR) which is calculated as a percentage.
-If you have a CPR of, say, 8 percent, that means that there’s an expectation that 8 percent of the loans in a given pool will prepay over the next year.
+If you have a CPR of, say, 8%, that means that there’s an expectation that 8% of the loans in a given pool will prepay over the next year.

 Take Out the Stress

-Most discount brokers offer mortgage-backed security mutual funds or exchange-trade funds, many of which include a mix of short-term a longer-term mortgages.
+Most discount brokers offer mortgage-backed security mutual funds or exchange-traded funds, many of which include a mix of short-term and longer-term mortgages.
 Consider investments like the Vanguard Mortgage-Backed Securities ETF [NYSE: VMBS] or the iShares MBS ETF [NYSE: MBB].
 These funds are often run by skilled managers who understand the benefits and risks of mortgage-backed securities to reduce risk and achieve the best returns.